-BHS 104 LEARNING SPEECH THROUGH THE "READER'S THEATER" (5 quarter credits)
+BHS 104 LEARNING SPEECH THROUGH THE ''READER'S THEATER'' (5 quarter credits) Prerequisite: None communication.

 This course will deal with formal and informal communication as presented in the dramatic literature with attention to representations of class, race, gender, ethnicity, nationality.
-Through oral reading performances and final videotaping, the students will learn about the differences in oral communication.
+Through oral reading performances and final videotaping, the students will learn about the differences in oral